New Strain Release: WLP548 Original Grodziskie Yeast Blend

-WHAT IS THE GRODZISKIE STYLE?
+WHAT IS THE GRODZISKIE STYLE BEER?

 We are excited to be part of the revival of the iconic Grodziskie style, a 100% smoked wheat ale in the sessionable 2.5-3.3% ABV range, that defines Poland’s rich brewing heritage, with a yeast blend collected from the original Grodziskie brewery straight from the revived Grodzisk Brewery in the city of Grodzisk Wielkopolski, Poland.